iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Euclidean Jensen's Equality.md

 \end{aligned}
 $$

 and we called that the augmented version of the cute formula.
-Which is, kinda unecessary.

 **References**: